ssbc/ssb-meta-feeds/README.md

   in the results; if `true`, only tombstoned branches are included; if `null`, all branches are included regardless of tombstoning.
 (Default: `null`)

+### `sbot.metafeeds.findAndTombstone(details, reason, cb)`

+Looks for the first subfeed that matches `details` and, if found, tombstones it with the string `reason`.

+This is strictly concerned with metafeeds and sub feeds that **you own**, not with those that belong to other peers.

+Arguments:
+- `details` *Object* - see `#findOrCreate`
+- `reason` *String* - describes why the found feed is being tombstoned.

+The callback is called with `true` on the 2nd argument if tombstoning suceeded, or called with an error object on the 1st argument if it failed.

 ### Advanced API

 For lower level API docs, [see here](./README_ADVANCED.md).